 That sounds like a good enough reason to make another really big hypertufa planter, right?

 Okay, one more and then I need to wind this up.
 Remember Mrs Hen and her demise last fall?
 Well, her babies are doing well and I am hoping for more and more this year.
 See what I mean!
 Sempervivum are the gift that keeps on giving.
 Loving it!

-Here’s hoping for a warm but dry day so that we can get out there and garden!
+Here’s hoping for a warm but dry day here in Ohio so that we can get out there and garden!
 Check out all of your new surprises for today!
 Have fun.